robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 **Keywords**: markdown, latex, publishing, typesetting

 # Introduction
+Agile development of science depends on the continuous exchange of information between the researchers.
+In the past, physical copies of scientific works had to be produced and distributed.
+Therefore, publishers needed to invest considerable economical resources for typesetting and printing.
+Since the journals were mainly financed by their subscribers, their editors not only had to decide on the scientific quality of a submitted manuscript, but also on the potential interest for their readers.
+The availability of globally connected computers enabled the rapid exchange of information at low cost.
+Yokai Benkler predicts a new form of economy, which is based on the distributed creation of nonrival goods with not exclusively commercial motives [@benkler_wealth_2007].
+In science literature production, an interesting trend to open access articles and non-commercial publishing models can be observed xx.

 Although a submitted manuscript might be accepted by a journal 'as is', it still needs to be adjusted to the particular publication style in the production stage.
 Generally speaking, a scientific manuscript is composed from contents and formatting.
 Whilst the content, i.e. text, figures, tables, citations etc., may remain the same between different publishing forms and journal styles, the formatting can be rather different.<br>
 The cost related to the editing and production of articles is the justification scientifc publishers to either charge high subscription fees or the author for making their articles freely available ('Open Access Option'). [@van_noorden_open_2013].
 Ironically, even after paying for making the work free to the public, the author may only have limited rights for distribution and re-use of his own work.